 Our research was designed as retrospective cohort study which included women who received treatment for cancer of the uterus.
-Patients were referred to Center for Nuclear Medicine with PET, University Clinical Center of Serbia for FDG PET-CT examination between January 2015. and December 2019, for following indications: clinical suspicion for disease relapse, new lesions on conventional imaging, or routine follow-up.
-All patients fulfilled certain criteria, and inclusion criteria were the following:

-- 1) pathohistologically proven malignant tumor of uterine corpus; - completed primary therapy (surgery ± chemo/radiotherapy); - 3) CT or MRI of abdomen and pelvis no more than three months before PET-CT; - 4) minimum patient follow-up time of 12 months after PET-CT.
+Patients were referred to Center for nuclear medicine with PET, University clinical center of Serbia for FDG PET-CT examination between January 2015. and December 2019, for following indications: clinical suspicion for disease relapse, new lesions on conventional imaging, or routine follow-up.
+All patients fulfilled certain criteria, and inclusion criteria were: 1) pathohistologically proven malignant tumor of uterine corpus, 2) completed primary therapy (surgery $\pm$ chemo/radiotherapy), 3) CT or MRI of abdomen and pelvis no more than three months before PET-CT, 4) minimum patient follow-up time of 12 months after PET-CT.
+Exclusion criteria were: 1) previously proven other malignant tumor, 2) less than three months after surgery/irradiation and less than four weeks after chemotherapy until PET-CT imaging.
+Approval for this study was obtained from the institutions' Ethics board (number 668/6), while all patients have signed written consent.